gingyx/godot-utilities/README.md

-# godot-utilities
+# Godot Utilities
-A library of Godot utility scripts that simplify common game code patterns.
+Library of general utility scripts for Godot Engine.
+Provides easy methods for common game code problems, with documentation.

 Scripts are seperated into four folders, according to the following categories.